scala/make-release-notes/hand-written.md

 We are happy to announce the availability of Scala 2.12.0-RC1!

+Note, however, that Scala 2.12.0-RC2 will follow, due to known regressions detailed below.

 The most notable changes since M5 are:

   - [#5135](https://github.com/scala/scala/pull/5135): Either is now